The Sea Tsar and Vasilisa the Wise: Ukraine

 In a Ukrainian variant, the name of the Sea Tsar's daughter is Maria, and she is cursed into frog form.
 Her story follows the tale type ATU 402, "The Animal Bride", akin to Russian The Frog Princess: a king shoots three arrows, the arrow representing the youngest son falls next to Maria the Frog.
 The prince marries the frog maiden and his father, the tsar, sets three tasks for his daughters-in-law.
 The tsar announces a grand ball to which his sons and his wives are invited, and Maria takes off her frog skin to appear as human.
 While she is in the tsar's ballroom, her husband hurries back home and burns the frog skin.
 When she comes home, she reveals the prince her cursed state would soon be over, says he needs to find Baba Yaga in a remote kingdom, and vanishes from sight in the form of a cuckoo.
 He meets Baba Yaga and she points to a lake where 30 swans will alight, his wife among them.
 He hides Maria's feather garment, they meet again and Maria tells him to follow her into the undersea kingdom to meet her father, the Sea Tsar.
 The tale ends like tale type ATU 313, with the three tasks.

 In a Ukraine variant translated into Hungarian with the title A varázstojás ("The Magic Egg"), a sparrow and a mouse argue over their respective shares of the harvest, then all animals war against each other.
 An eagle is hurt in the assault and found by a human hunter, who restores it back to full health.
 In gratitude, the eagle takes the man to a journey to the animal's three sisters and gives him a magic egg.
 After landing, the man opens the egg and things start to pour out of it, until a dragon appears to offer its help in closing it, in exchange for the first thing the hunter does not know he has at home (his son).
 Years later, the hunter's son decides to go to the dragon.
 Once there, the creature forces him to do impossible chores, which he does with the help of the dragon's daughter, who aids him after he promises to marry her.
-The tale continues with the "Magic Flight" episode (hero and heroine transform into different things) and concludes with the "Forgotten Fiancé" episode.
+The tale continues with the "Magic Flight" episode (hero and heroine transform into different things) and concludes with the "Forgotten Fiancée" motif.